EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 Processor

- Intel® N200 processor.
+ Intel® Core™ 3

-Intel® N200 processor.
-1.0GHz quad-core Turbo Boost up to 3.7GHz
+Intel® Core™ 3  0.8GHz octa-core N350 processor.
+Turbo Boost up to 3.9GHz

  Processor

- Your StarLite will come with a 1.0GHz quad-core Intel® N200 processor.
-Turbo Boost up to 3.7GHz by default.
+ Your StarLite will come with a 0.8GHz octa-core Intel® Core™ 3 N350 processor.
+Turbo Boost up to 3.9GHz by default.

  The processor is on-board, so you will not be able to upgrade it at a later date.